 In addition to its known interest in certain outside perpetual trusts (see Note 8), ARL is and may be a named beneficiary of wills.
 The amounts to be received, if any, cannot be determined and may be revocable.
 Therefore, they are not reflected in the accompanying financial statements until ARL receives the distribution.
-ARL received \$2,094,488 and \$2,778,149 in bequests from various wills during 2022 and 2021, respectively.
-Bequest income appropriated for operations was \$120,000 and \$480,000 for the years ended December 31, 2022 and 2021, respectively.
+ARL received \$2,260,053 and \$2,094,488 in bequests from various wills during 2023 and 2022, respectively.
+Bequest income appropriated for operations was \$905,000 and \$120,000 for the years ended December 31, 2023 and 2022, respectively.

-In accordance with Topic 958, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, ARL must determine whether a contribution (or a promise) is conditional or unconditional for transactions deemed to be a contribution.
+In accordance with ASC subtopic 958-605, Revenue Recognition, ARL must determine whether a contribution (or a promise) is conditional or unconditional for transactions deemed to be a contribution.
 A contribution is considered to be a conditional contribution if an agreement includes a barrier that must be overcome and either a right of return of assets or a right of release of a promise to transfer assets exists.
 Indicators of a barrier include a measurable performance-related barrier or other measurable barriers, a stipulation that limits discretion by the recipient on the conduct of an activity, and stipulations that are related to the purpose of the agreement.
 Topic 958 prescribes that ARL should not consider probability of compliance with the barrier when determining if such awards are conditional and should be reported as conditional grant advance liabilities until such conditions are met.